 Related: How To Presell A Course (Ultimate Guide To Pre-Selling)

-How to market your online course after it’s published
+How to use content marketing strategies to market your online course after it’s published

 Here are some things you can do after your course is created to help increase your sales: